russell-parrott/AI-Governance-Reference/README.md

 ## Structure

-Entries are organised into ten governance sections:
+Entries in the AI Governance Reference are organised into ten sections.

-**System Properties** – how automated systems behave and where technical limitations or failure points arise.
+### Core governance sections

+**System Properties (SP)** — what automated systems are and how they behave.

-**Authority & Responsibility** – who authorises automated systems and who is accountable for their outcomes.
+**Authority & Responsibility (AR)** — who is accountable for automated systems.

-**Control Systems** – how automated systems are supervised, monitored, stopped or overridden in practice.
+**Control Systems (CS)** — how automated systems are monitored, supervised and controlled.

-**Records & Evidence** – what information must be recorded to explain, reconstruct or defend automated decisions.
+**Records & Evidence (RE)** — what information must be recorded and preserved to explain automated decisions.

-**Law & Regulation** – the specific legal obligations and regulatory rules governing automated decision-making.
+**Law & Regulation (LR)** — the legal obligations that arise when organisations use automated systems.

-**Legal Landscape** – the wider legal environment in which automated decisions are interpreted, challenged and enforced.
+### Supporting reference sections

+**Legal Landscape (LL)** — the legal frameworks and doctrines automated systems trigger.

+**Jurisdictions (JX)** — how governance obligations appear in different countries and legal systems.

-**Governance Tests** – practical tests used to examine whether governance structures are credible and capable of withstanding scrutiny.
+**Governance Questions (GQ)** — five practical tests used to assess whether governance actually exists.

-**Governance Failures** – common structural weaknesses that cause governance systems around automated decisions to break down.
+**Governance Failures (GF)** — common structural governance breakdowns regulators and investigators encounter.

-**Roles & Institutions** – the organisations, authorities and professional roles involved in oversight, investigation and enforcement.
+**Institutional Roles (MK)** — the professional actors and institutions involved in oversight, investigation and enforcement.

-**Jurisdictions** – how different countries and legal systems approach the governance of automated systems.

-Each entry explains what the term means, where it is used and why it matters.
+Each entry explains what the concept means, where it is used and why it matters when automated systems are deployed, examined or challenged.

 ---